Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Distribution of Retrieval Heads

 \subsection{Effect of Contrastive Temperature}

 As discussed in Section~\ref{section.core}, the contrastive temperature $t$ controls the sharpness of the head distribution.
 Figure~\ref{app.fig.heatmap} demonstrates the effect of the temperature on the distribution of CoRe heads within Mistral 7B.
-Lower temperature heavily penalizes the non-CoRe heads which leads to larger gap in the $S_{CoRe}$.
-Nonetheless, all levels of temperatures result in similar distribution of the top $CoRe$ heads with difference in only $1$ or $2$ heads.
+Lower temperature heavily penalizes the non-CoRe heads which leads to larger gap in $S_{CoRe}$.
+Nonetheless, all levels of temperatures result in similar distribution of the top CoRe heads.

+We also report the exact CoRe heads detected in Mistral 7B and Llama-3.1 8B with varying temperature below.